keatonrohlfs/QUAD/README.md

 - Fix rendering of listings so that they display in a grid and not a row
 - ~Sort listings by name, price, and upload date (user and admin) <- Cole~
 - ~Toggle to only show unverified listings (admin only) <- Cole~
-- Search for users (admin only)
+- Search for users (admin only) <- Deondre
 - Shopify integration
 - S3 image hosting
 #### If we have time:
-- Rework listing page
+- Rework listing page <- Keaton
 - HTTPS support

 ## Usage